setalle/glider-waypoints/WP_Originals/README.md

 ### DISCLAIMER: USE AT YOUR OWN RISK!
 ### DISCLAIMER 2: all statements are "IMHO"

-This directory contains the source I have used for my work.
-I have added the suffix SAN to the file after converting them to the new seeyou format and adapting them to my own labeling method.
+This directory contains the sources I have used to distill my own WP files.
+I have added the suffix SAN after converting a file to the new seeyou format and adapting it to my own labeling method.

 ##### Enemonzo
 Excellent repository you can find at [CVNE](http://www.cvne.it/).
 They even have pictures and videos.
 NOTE: I have added two fields that were not in the .cup file but were present in the  the factsheets ("schede") they posted.